 Do you take insurance?

-Answer: Yes but I am in network with Blue Cross Blue Shield (BCBS) only.
-I can give you a Superbilll for possible reimbursement with your insurance carrier if you are not with BCBS.
+Answer: Yes but I am in network with Blue Cross Blue Shield and Cigna only.
+If you are not covered by either of these companies I can give you a Superbill for possible reimbursement with your insurance carrier.

 Do you do therapy with children, teenagers or elderly people?

 Answer: I do therapy with adults of any age, beginning at age 18 and through 99+.

 What if I'm coming for relationship counseling and I'm a little nervous about you taking my spouse's side on our issues?